-MOBILITY 6.1
+MOBILITY 6.2

-EXPAND AFFORDABLE TRAVEL OPPORTUNITIES FOR ALL DENVERITES
+EXPAND AFFORDABLE TRAVEL OPPORTUNITIES FOR ALL DENVERITES 1

-- Eliminate barriers to transit ridership by creating programs to Α reduce transit fares for youth, older adults, people with disabilities, and low-income riders to bolster transit as an affordable option. - Implement a fast, frequent, and reliable transit network with all-day service, prioritizing corridors that serve equity populations while ensuring that transit serves off-peak, non-9-to-5 commutes for low-income workers. - Encourage transit ridership by increasing service coverage, С frequency, and reliability so that average transit travel times are no more than 1.5 times longer than driving. - Expand low-cost mobility options where vehicle ownership is low by increasing access to micromobility in priority areas for transportation equity.
-Partner with community-based organizations to provide bikes or e-bikes to youth, older adults, and low-income zero-car households while also providing secure parking for personally owned devices.
+Eliminate barriers to transit ridership by creating programs to reduce transit fares for youth, older adults, people with disabilities, and low-income riders to bolster transit as an affordable option.

-- + 75% of households within high-frequent transit network. - + 100% of households within a quarter mile of high-comfort bike facility. - + 100% of sidewalks meeting standard.
+Implement a fast, frequent, and reliable transit network with all-day service, prioritizing corridors that serve equity populations while ensuring that transit serves off-peak, non-9-to-5 commutes for low-income workers.

+Encourage transit ridership by increasing service coverage, frequency, and reliability so that average transit travel times are no more than 1.5 times longer than driving.

+Expand availability of low-cost mobility options such as micromobility and e-bikes.
+Partner with community-based organizations to subsidize rental and purchase costs for youth, older adults, low-income, and zero-car households.